Why do you think we’re writing this article?

 Because of this, content marketers need to create unique titles for each platform.
 In some cases, the Google Search title can be the same as the social media title.
 But not always.
 Marketers need to examine this with each piece of content they produce.

-Let me show you how I view headline/title creation:
+Let me show you how we view headline/title creation:

-This is my email marketing guide.
+This is our email marketing guide.
 Inside, you’ll find information on email newsletter headline creation.
 You don’t need that NOW, but at some point, you need to understand how to craft awesome headlines.
-Instead, let’s examine how I leverage SEO Yoast to appropriate headlines for my newsletter article.
+Instead, let’s examine how we leverage SEO Yoast to appropriate headlines for my newsletter article.

 Notice anything peculiar?